davidfsmith/AWS-OmniGraffle-Stencils/README.md

 If use OmniGraffle and AWS - these stencils are for you.

-Omnigraffle compatible versions of the [AWS simple icons](https://aws.amazon.com/architecture/icons/).
+OmniGraffle compatible versions of the [AWS simple icons](https://aws.amazon.com/architecture/icons/).

 ## 20.04.30 Icons
 Light background icons have been converted.
 Created using [AWS-Architecture-Icons_EPS_20200430](https://d1.awsstatic.com/webteam/architecture-icons/AWS-Architecture-Icons_EPS_20200430.a8ee3992514c16602e1ead879f1bdceaf1c405a1.zip)